elek/ozone-notes/content/design/s3_hcfs.md

  * `permissive` (default): any key name can be used from S3 interface but from HCFS only the valid key names (keys which can be transformed to a file system path) will be visible.
 The option provides the highest AWS s3 compatibility.
 * `normalize`: It's similar to the `strict` but -- instead of throwing an exception -- normalizes the key names to file-system compatible names.
 It breaks the AWS compatibility (some keys which are written will be readable from other path), but a safe choice when HCFS is heavliy used.

-This flag is not a boolean, so we can introduce later additional behavors.
+This flag is not a boolean, so we can introduce later additional behaviors.
 For example a `strict` option may be implemented to throw exception in case of any invalid path instead of normalization.

 ### Using Ozone in object-store only mode